Let’s face it, you wouldn’t choose to live at college if you didn’t like getting involved in plenty of activities and having fun.

 Student IT and AV Bursars

 The Student IT Committee is the first port of call for students who have queries or require assistance with computers and technology.
-Bursars provide technical services to the Clubs and Societies and the TCAC for various events held throughout the year.
+Bursars provide technical services to the Clubs and Societies and the TCAC for various events throughout the year.

-Free entry to many Trinity social and sporting events.
+Student photographers capture Trinity social and sporting events.
 Yours is the eye that captures the special social, silly, sporting moments of the year in memoriam.

 Trinity International Social Committee (TISC)

-TISC is here for one and all.
 The Society’s aims are to help international students relax in their new home, to offer local students an opportunity to learn about other various cultures and to bring together the different cultures that make Trinity what it is – a fun, caring environment for everyone!

 Trinity Social Sports Society